5 surprising reasons your home isn’t selling

 Here are 5 surprising reasons why your home may not be selling.

 You have property damage

-So, you’ve renovated the interior of your home: you installed new appliances, added a fresh coat of paint, and switched from shag carpet to hardwood floors throughout.
+Let’s say you’ve renovated the interior of your home: you installed new appliances, added a fresh coat of paint, and switched from shag carpet to hardwood floors throughout.
 But have you maintained your property?
 If there is even a touch of mold (or the possibility of it) buyers are immediately turned off.

 A mold problem can cause major health issues and are often costly to fix.
 This is an immediate red flag for buyers.
-Other issues like dampness throughout a house or rotting windows are turn offs which send buyers running in the other direction.
+Other issues like dampness throughout a house or rotting windows are turn offs, which send buyers running in the other direction.

 To avoid this situation, make sure to get your home inspected by a trusted inspector before putting your home on the market.
 And if your home is already on the market, try to fix these damages ASAP to help get it on the right track to getting sold.